rimikadhara67/Python-Code-Generator/README.md

 The dataset consists of Python files created on GitHub within a span of 6 days.
 These files are tokenized and fed into the transformer models (GPT-2 and BERT) to generate code.
 However, the project's scope and accuracy are limited due to the small data volume and insufficient computational resources.
 Thus far, I have only attempted to train the model using a single NVIDIA GeForce GPU.

+### Next Step
+My next goal is to try to create the GPT-2 model and BERT model from scratch to truly understand the nuances, differences, and strenghts of the two transformer models.

 ## Highlights

 - **Data Collection:** Gathered Python files from GitHub repositories.